dnithin00/Assignment-2-LLM-Bias-DecodingTrust/README.md

 # Evaluating Demographic Bias and Ethical Alignment in LLMs: A DECODINGTRUST Analysis
+# Evaluating Demographic Bias and Ethical Alignment in LLMs: A DECODINGTRUST Analysis

 **Author:** Nithin
 **Institution:** University of Adelaide, Master of Computer Science

 ## 📖 Assignment Description
 As Large Language Models (LLMs) are increasingly integrated into automated cybersecurity workflows, ensuring their decisions remain free from demographic discrimination is paramount.
-This repository contains the code, methodology, plots and datasets used to conduct a comprehensive empirical audit of three major foundational models: **Meta's Llama-3-8B, Google's Gemma-2, and Alibaba's Qwen-2.5**.
+This repository contains the code, methodology, plots, and datasets used to conduct a comprehensive empirical audit of three major foundational models: **Meta's Llama-3-8B, Google's Gemma-2, and Alibaba's Qwen-2.5**.

 The experiment evaluates whether these models rely on factual indicators of technical competence or revert to identity-based heuristics (age, gender, and job sector) when tasked with a professional cybersecurity audit—specifically, selecting the user most vulnerable to a phishing attack.